Prospecting for Gold, Diamonds & Colored Gemstones

 Gold, Gold Gold

-After hunting gold for more than 30 years, finding the yellow metal for companies and the State of Wyoming, I've decided to let the public know about gold and other valuable treasures.
+After hunting gold for >30 years, finding the yellow metal for several companies and the State of Wyoming, I've decided to let the public know about gold and other valuable treasures.
 So, I've put together some ideas for prospectors on where to find gold and other valuable minerals.

 Wyoming is a fairly good place to look: it's the least populated state in the US; it is underlain by geology similar to southwestern Australia where the Superpit Gold Mine is located in a greenstone belt in the Kalgoorlie area; yet Wyoming produced 50 to 200 times less gold than surrounding states even though it has more favorable geology for gold!
 This suggests there are major gold deposits that have been overlooked in Wyoming.